david-szabo97/example-typescript-npm-workspaces/README.md

 # Example TypeScript monorepo using NPM workspaces

-Example project that uses NPM workspaces to create a Node.js TypeScript monorepo.
+An example project that uses NPM workspaces to create a Node.js TypeScript monorepo.

-This project is the result of one of my [blog article](https://daveiscoding.com/nodejs-typescript-monorepo-via-npm-workspaces)s.
+This project from one of my [blog article](https://daveiscoding.com/nodejs-typescript-monorepo-via-npm-workspaces)s.

 ## Getting started